Chas Fox: After football

-Fox is the CEO of Micro-Mark, a New Jersey-based company that sells power tools, hand tools, and supplies.
+Fox is the CEO of Micro-Mark, a New Jersey–based company that sells power tools, hand tools, and supplies.
 He also wrote a book titled You Can't Be Too Fast, about improving speed as an athlete.

+He also works for Seton Hall University's Stillman School of Business in their Department of Management.

 Personal life

 Fox is married to former Miss South Carolina Anna Graham Fox, with whom he has two children.